-The house was for client’s parents and his family’s weekend visit in a small rural town.
+The house was designed for client’s parents and his family’s weekend visit in a small rural town in Korea.
 While designing floor plan with required space and rooms, oblique geometry of the site was borrowed to shape the form of the house.
 A layered drawing with series of orthographic and axonometric projections of design elements was developed as an archive of formal ideas and geometric information, and further utilized as a decision making tool throughout the design process.

 Location: Yoncheon, Gyeonggi, Korea